-Martin Odegaard next?
-The 17 players Arsenal have signed from La Liga
+Martin Odegaard done: The 18 players Arsenal have signed from La Liga

-Arsenal are reportedly made an approach to sign Real Madrid’s Martin Odegaard – but how much success have the Gunners had shopping in Spain?
+Arsenal have now announced the signing of Martin Odegaard from Real Madrid – but how much success have the Gunners had shopping in Spain?

-We’ve taken a look at how Arsenal’s previous 17 signings from La Liga since 1992 have fared.
+We’ve taken a look at how Arsenal’s 18 signings from La Liga since 1992 have fared.

 After a long transfer saga, Arsenal finally agreed to pay the £45million release clause in Partey’s Atletico Madrid contract on transfer deadline day in 2020.

-The Ghana international has been hampered by injury problems in his debut season but won the Man of the Match award in their 1-0 win over Manchester United at Old Trafford.
+The Ghana international was hampered by injury problems in his debut season but showed what he’s capable of with a Man of the Match performance in their 1-0 win over Manchester United in November 2020.

 Tipped for big things ever since Manchester City signed him as a 17-year-old back in 2011, Suarez never quite hit the heights some expected in a nomadic and injury-hit career to date but has occasionally shown flashes.